zxh0916/super_planner/README.md

 ## 1.2 Applications: Object Tracking & Autonomous Exploration

-SUPER has been successfully deployed in various applications, including large-scale autonomous exploration in an ongoing project by  [@jackykongfz](https://github.com/jackykongfz) et al. and object tracking in both day and night conditions.
+SUPER has been successfully deployed in various applications, including large-scale autonomous exploration in an ongoing project by [@jackykongfz](https://github.com/jackykongfz) and [@ZbyLGsc](https://github.com/ZbyLGsc) from [STAR Lab](sysu-star.com), among others, as well as object tracking under both day and night conditions.

 ![exp](./misc/exp.gif)
+> ⬆️ This segment is from an unpublished work by Kong [[@jackykongfz](https://github.com/jackykongfz) ] et al., conducted in collaboration with [STAR Lab](sysu-star.com), using SUPER.

 ![tracking](./misc/tracking.gif)